Leapmotor B10 vs Hyundai Kona Electric

 Feature Showdown

-The Leapmotor B10 features a 14.6-inch touchscreen paired with a 10.3-inch digital dash, while the Hyundai Kona Electric gets a 12.3-inch display.
+The Leapmotor B10 features a 14.6-inch touchscreen paired with a 10.3-inch digital dash, while the Hyundai Kona Electric gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Leapmotor B10 stands out with panoramic roof that you will not find on the Hyundai Kona Electric.
-The Hyundai Kona Electric counters with wireless charging and heated front seats.
+The Hyundai Kona Electric counters with wireless charging, heated front seats and V2L.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain